jidesoft/jidejs/website/contents/guide/03-custom-controls/02-the-view.md

 - **on**
   The value of this binidng is expected to be an object where each key-value pair describes an event name and its handler function of event listeners that should be added to the element.
+- **is**
+  When an `is` binding exists, its value will be used as the name of the control that should be instantiated.
+All other bindings will then be forwarded to the control as its config argument.